Santhosh-SNTS/lazy_IT_dude/README.md

   Step 3: Download the Lazy_IT_dude repository

-  Step 4: Move to the Lazy_IT_dude.py  file using command prompt
+  Step 4: Move to  Lazy_IT_dude.py file using command prompt

   Step 5: Open it, usnign the command below

-          python Lazy_IT_dude.py
+          python lazy_it_dude.py

   Step 6: Then, Enter the number of seconds that you need your mouse to move